object-oriented-python/object-oriented-programming/doc/source/7_inheritance.rst

     permutations of `n` symbols and whose group operation is the composition of those permutations: :math:`a \cdot b = a(b)`.

-    In this week's skeleton code repository, create package called :mod:`groups` containing a module called :mod:`symmetric_groups`.
+    In the exercise repository, create package called :mod:`groups` containing a module called :mod:`symmetric_groups`.
 Define a new class :class:`SymmetricGroup` which inherits from
     :class:`example_code.groups.Group` and implements the symmetric group of